Triangle-free geometric intersection graphs with large chromatic number: Introduction

 A \emph{proper coloring} of a graph is an assignment of colors to the vertices of the graph such that no two adjacent ones are assigned the same color.
 The minimum number of colors sufficient to color a graph $G$ properly is called the \emph{chromatic number} of $G$ and denoted by $\chi(G)$.
 The \emph{clique number} of $G$, denoted by $\omega(G)$, is the maximum size of a set of pairwise adjacent vertices (a clique) in $G$.
 A graph is \emph{triangle-free} if it contains no clique of size $3$.

 It is clear that $\chi(G)\geq\omega(G)$.
 On the one hand, the chromatic and clique numbers of a graph can be arbitrarily far apart.
 There are various constructions of graphs that are triangle-free and still have arbitrarily large chromatic number.
 The first one was given in 1949 by Zykov \cite{Zyk49}, and the one perhaps best known is due to Mycielski \cite{Myc55}.
 On the other hand, in many important classes of graphs the chromatic number is bounded in terms of the clique number.
 Graphs $G$ for which this bound is as tight as possible, that is, $\chi(H)=\omega(H)$ holds for every induced subgraph $H$ of $G$, are called \emph{perfect}.
-They include bipartite graphs, split graphs, chordal graphs, interval graphs, comparability graphs, etc. A class of graphs is \emph{$\chi$-bounded} if there is a function $f\colon\NN\to\NN$ such that $\chi(G)\leq f(\omega(G))$ holds for any graph $G$ from the class\footnote{This notion has been introduced by Gy\'{a}rf\'{a}s \cite{Gya87}, who called the class \emph{$\chi$-bound} and the function \emph{$\chi$-binding}.
-However, the term \emph{$\chi$-bounded} seems to be better established in the modern terminology.}.
-In particular, the class of perfect graphs is $\chi$-bounded by the identity function.
+They include bipartite graphs, split graphs, chordal graphs, interval graphs, comparability graphs, etc. A class of graphs is \emph{$\chi$-bounded} if there is a function $f\colon\NN\to\NN$ such that $\chi(G)\leq f(\omega(G))$ holds for any graph $G$ from the class\footnotemark.